Involuntary Manslaughter Overview

 Manslaughter versus Murder

 As noted above, involuntary manslaughter is the unintentional killing of another human.
 This differs from first or second degree murder in that the killing is accidental -- resulting from recklessness, criminal negligence or in the commission of a misdemeanor or low-level felony.
 However, an unintentional killing committed in the commission of an "inherently dangerous" felony, is treated as first degree murder in most states.

 Similarly, involuntary manslaughter often is defined as the unlawful killing of a human without malice aforethought, which is just another way of saying "without criminal intent."
 Acts leading up to this charge, but not falling into the category of murder, range from running a red light and accidentally killing a pedestrian to cases of more serious negligence, such as a building manager's failure to install smoke detectors before the occurrence of a deadly fire.

 Even though involuntary manslaughter is treated as less serious of a crime compared to murder, it still could result in prison time and other penalties.
-If you're facing involuntary manslaughter charges, or even murder charges but are seeking help with a plea bargain, you should consider speaking with a qualified criminal defense attorney.
-Contact one today and you can receive an initial evaluation of the facts of your case at absolutely no charge to you.
+If you're facing involuntary manslaughter charges, or even murder charges but are seeking help with a plea bargain, you should consider speaking with a qualified criminal defense attorney near you.